Electronic Monitoring in the Northeast

 Groundfish Electronic Monitoring

 Electronic monitoring (EM) programs have been in development for the Northeast multispecies fishery since 2010.
-Starting May 1, 2021 vessels enrolled in groundfish sectors may opt for electronic monitoring to meet their monitoring requirement, rather than using human at-sea monitors.
+Starting May 1, 2021 vessels enrolled in groundfish sectors may opt for electronic monitoring (pdf, 2pg) to meet their monitoring requirement, rather than using human at-sea monitors.

 In this model, EM is used to validate fishery-dependent reported discards.
 All regulated groundfish discards are handled and discarded in camera view to facilitate EM data collection.
 We can collect data on species, length, weight, count, and catch disposition.
 These data are used to verify industry-reported data and to manage fisheries.